 Factors Affect Pre-Approval: Sellers Concessions And Lenders Credit

 Most homebuyers do not have to worry about closing costs.

 - A home buyer can get a sellers concession towards a buyer’s closing costs

 - Most sellers have no problem with giving a home buyer a seller’s concession towards their closing costs

 - The maximum sellers’ concession towards a buyers closing costs allowed for FHA and USDA loans is 6%

 - The maximum sellers’ concession towards home buyers closing costs allowed for a conventional loan is 3% on owner occupant homes and 2% on investment homes

 - VA allows up to 4% sellers concessions

-Home Buyers who need to qualify for a mortgage with a direct lender with no overlays, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Home Buyers who need to qualify for a mortgage with a direct lender with no overlays, please contact Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.